 Figure 2: Extract of the existing southern elevation drawing ref.
-22.20_PL_007 REV.C
+22.20 PL 007 REV.C

-4.21.
-In their consultation responses both the Victorian Society and the Theatres Trust have raised concern with the southern atrium extension and consider it amounts to less than substantial harm to the significance of the building.
-The Theatres Trust

-- suggested an amendment to alter the roof pitch such that it would better preserve the symmetry of the building. - 4.22.
+- 4.21.
+In their consultation responses both the Victorian Society and the Theatres Trust have raised concern with the design atrium extension and consider it amounts to less than substantial harm to the significance of the building.
+The Theatres Trust suggested an amendment to alter the roof pitch such that it would better preserve the symmetry of the building. - 4.22.
 The NPPF (2023) advises that 'great weight' should be given by the decision maker to any heritage asset's conservation. - 4.23.
-In cases of harm, paragraph 206 of the NPPF requires that: 'any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 4.24.
-Paragraph 208 provides further policy on how decision makers should act where less than substantial harm is identified:

-208. Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.

-An assessment of public benefits is undertaken below.
+In cases of harm, paragraph 206 of the NPPF requires that: '[a]ny harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 4.24.
+In cases of harm, paragraph 206 of the NPPF requires that: 'any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.' - 4.25.
+Paragraph 208 provides further policy on how decision makers should act where less than substantial harm is identified: - 208.
+Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use. - An assessment of public benefits is undertaken below. - 4.26.
+Policy EN5 of the adopted Teignbridge Local Plan requires that proposals 'protect and enhance the area's heritage...take account of the significance' of any affected

-- 4.25.
-Policy EN5 of the adopted Teignbridge Local Plan requires that proposals 'protect and enhance the area's heritage...take account of the significance' of any affected heritage asset.
-This southern extension element of the proposal is considered to conflict with this Local Plan Policy because it will obscure and reduce understanding of the significance of the asset. - 4.26.
-For the same reasons as those identified above, the proposal is considered to conflict with emerging Policy EN17: Heritage Assets, which would be given limited weight at this time. - 4.27.
+- heritage asset.
+This proposal is considered to conflict with this Local Plan Policy because it will obscure and reduce understanding of the significance of the asset. - 4.27.
+For the same reasons as those identified above, the proposal is considered to conflict with emerging Policy EN17: Heritage Assets. - 4.28.
 There are other grade II listed buildings located along Market Street: the Adult Education Centre and Library, the Liberal Club, 7 Market Street and 9 and 11 Market Street.
 This proposal could be considered to fall within the settings of these buildings.
 However, the Conservation Officer has not identified any harm would arise to these buildings, and the location of the body of works to the southern side of the Alexandra Theatre will largely obscure views of the extension from these listed buildings.
 Therefore, it is considered that the proposal would have a neutral impact on their significance.